shishir9159/kapetanios/README.md

 #### cluster requirement
 It is assumed that the following roles would be assigned to the respective nodes:
-1. Master Nodes: kubectl label node <node-name> assigned-node-role-certs.kubernetes.io=certs
+1. Master Nodes: kubectl label node <node-name> assigned-node-role-certs.kubernetes.io=certs and "node-role.kubernetes.io/control-plane" annotation
 2. External Etcd Nodes: kubectl label node <node-name> assigned-node-role-etcd.kubernetes.io=etcd

 #### plugin install: